jguida941/spring-boot-ssl-demo/README.md

 > **Educational Demo**
 >
 > Learn how to implement SHA-256 hashing, generate SSL certificates, and run HTTPS on localhost.
 > For local development only.
-Production-ready `hardened` branch coming soon — see [Roadmap](doc/requirements/roadmap.md).
+Production-ready `hardened` branch coming soon.
+See [Roadmap](doc/requirements/roadmap.md).

 ---